Ecology of the Rocky Mountains: Pinyon-juniper woodland

 In the southern Rocky Mountains, a transition occurs between about 1800 and 2500 m, where plains communities are accompanied by pinyon pines.
-Two-Needle Pinyon's and singleleaf pinyons are found in western Utah, alligator junipers and Rocky Mountain junipers grow to the south, and Utah junipers grow to the north.
+Two-Needle Pinyons and singleleaf pinyons are found in western Utah, alligator junipers and Rocky Mountain junipers grow to the south, and Utah junipers grow to the north.
 Many shrubs and grasses of the plains occupy the gaps between tree outcrops.
 Heavy livestock grazing is associated with the spread of junipers (by reducing competition from grasses), and fire suppression is partly responsible for their continued dominance.

 Ponderosa pine woodland

 The appearance of ponderosa pine woodlands varies from scattered individuals in low-elevation or rocky areas to dense forests at higher elevations or on deeper soils.
 Although ponderosa pines dominate the biomass of this community, other tree species such as Douglas-fir and Rocky Mountain juniper, shrubs (for example, raspberries, big sagebrush, gooseberries, currants, bitterbrush), and herb layers (such as mountain muhly, sedges, and sagebrushes) can develop.
 Typical intervals between natural fires are less than 40 years in most ponderosa pine forests.
 Fires that recur every 10–20 years suppresses the growth of Douglas-fir saplings and encourages the growth of ponderosa pine.